jrehor/kcc/README.md

 ```
 ----------------

+**Recap.** We have seen:

+* what k type system looks like
+* how basic vector and atom math works
+* which way to read and comprehend k code
+* what is the only existing precedence rule
+* why there is no `for` and why there are `adverbs`

 This doesn't seem like much, but here is just one example of what happens when adverbs work together:

 ```q